mschlege1838/html-table-wrapper/examples/gradebook-minimal/README.md

 };
 ```

-After that, we need to declare a `handleEvent` function that calls on the backing [HTMLTableWrapper]'s [sort] function in response to click events
+After that, we need to declare a `handleEvent` function that calls on the backing [`HTMLTableWrapper`][HTMLTableWrapper]'s [`sort`][HTMLTableWrapper-sort] function in response to click events
 on the column headers to which we've just added ourselves.
 For this, we maintain a class name on the table header being sorted, and loop
 between three column states: not sorted -> sorted ascending -> sorted descending.
-Based upon the current state, we call [sort]({{link-to-doc}})
+Based upon the current state, we call [`sort`][HTMLTableWrapper-sort]
-with a [SimpleSortDescriptor]({{link-to-doc}}) each time a column header is clicked.
+with a [`SimpleSortDescriptor`][SimpleSortDescriptor] each time a column header is clicked.
 If a different column header is clicked than the
 one before, the previous column's state is cleared:
 ``` javascript
 ClickSortListener.prototype.handleEvent = function (event) {